 Now We Are Pope

-Frederick Rolfe (pronounced "Roaf") was born in Cheapside, London in July 1860 and died in Venice in October 1913.
+Frederick Rolfe (pronounced "Roaf") was born in Cheapside, London, in July 1860.

 At the age of twenty-five, he converted to Roman Catholicism and dedicated himself to the priesthood.
 The Church, however, did not open its arms to Rolfe's eccentric nature, twice expelling him from the seminary, including a memorable occasion in Rome in May 1890, when he was thrown bodily out of